 If you make it to this iconic beach, then I’d also recommend taking the coastal track that wraps around from the northern point of Four Mile Beach to the township of Port Douglas.
 This track leads to an epic ocean viewpoint which also almost nearly made this list!

 26. Dare a Trip to Babinda Boulders & Devils Pool

 Roughly 65 kilometres southwest of Cairns is the quaint town of Babinda.
 Here, you’ll find one of the best freshwater swimming spots near Cairns.

 This is the perfect spot to cool down by swimming in fresh flowing creeks flowing from the foothills of the Bellenden Ker Range.
 The great thing about this spot is that you’ll have the opportunity to swim in the clear water all year round!

 While Babinda Boulders is usually a pretty safe place to swim, Devil’s Pools can get notoriously dangerous in the wet season.
-Regardless, on calm days, the pools are a popular cliff-jumping spot for locals.
+Many people have died here and locals claim the place is haunted!

 Are you road-tripping down the Queensland Coast?
-Perhaps you want to explore more of the surrounding region.
+Perhaps you want to branch out from Cairns and explore what else is on offer in Far North Queensland.
 If so, then heading down to Mission Beach is a must.